Do Speeding Tickets Go on Your Record? (Yes If You Went This Fast)

 What Is a Civil Traffic Citation?

-When drivers commit traffic infractions in the US, they get a citation, causing many to wonder, does speeding ticket show up on background check reports?
+When drivers commit traffic infractions in the US, they get a citation, causing many to wonder, do speeding tickets show up on background investigation reports?
 The difference between a civil traffic ticket and a civil traffic citation is that the latter directs the violator to respond through a court appearance.4 Even so, a few citations allow the violator to pay an online fine or mail a check rather than appearing in court.

 Civil infractions usually result in fines and costs.
 Moreover, the violator might rack up points in their driving records.
-So, do infractions go on your record?
+So, do infractions go on your criminal records?
 All in all, an infraction is generally a non-criminal charge and will not appear on the violator’s record.

 Anyone with a civil traffic ticket has the following options: